 You’ve tried two antidepressants.
 Then three.
 Maybe four.
 Each time, the same pattern – initial hope, weeks of waiting, and disappointing results.
 Your doctor suggests another medication change, but you’re exhausted from the cycle.
 You wonder if anything will ever work.

 I’ve seen this frustration in patients who arrive at Washington Behavioral Medicine Associates after years of ineffective treatment.
 Treatment-resistant depression doesn’t mean you’re failing – it means your depression requires a different approach.
 That’s where ketamine therapy, specifically Spravato (esketamine), changes the treatment path entirely.
+It works through a different mechanism than anything you’ve tried, and yes, it does come with real Spravato side effects your care team watches closely from your first session.
+Cost is usually the bigger worry, though – and it’s often more manageable than patients assume once insurance gets involved.

 What Makes Spravato Different From Traditional Antidepressants

 Traditional antidepressants – SSRIs like fluoxetine or sertraline, SNRIs like venlafaxine – work by increasing serotonin or norepinephrine levels in the brain.
 These medications take 4-8 weeks to show effects, and they don’t work for everyone.
 About one-third of adults with major depressive disorder don’t respond adequately to at least two different oral antidepressants.
-That’s treatment-resistant depression, affecting approximately 7 million adults in the United States.
+That’s treatment-resistant depression, affecting an estimated 7 million adults in the United States.

 Spravato (esketamine) operates through an entirely different mechanism.
 It’s a non-competitive antagonist of the NMDA receptor, which means it blocks certain glutamate receptors in the brain.
-Glutamate is the most abundant excitatory neurotransmitter in your nervous system, playing crucial roles in learning, memory, and neural plasticity.
+Glutamate is the most abundant excitatory neurotransmitter in your nervous system, playing roles in learning, memory, and neural plasticity.

 Who Benefits From Spravato Treatment